-Access Logs is a convenient tool to see all the important information about your website visits: from which countries your websites get the most views, which devices your visitors use, and many more.
+Analytics is a convenient tool to see all the important information about your website visits: from which countries your websites get the most views, which devices your visitors use, and many more.

-Total Bandwidth - shows the amount of data transmitted over an internet connection (based on Filter)
+Total Bandwidth – shows the amount of data transmitted over an internet connection (based on filter).

-Total Number of Requests - shows the number of requests made by visitors (based on Filter)
+Total Number of Requests – shows the number of requests made by visitors (based on filter).

-Top list filter - a summary of top Countries, IP Addresses, Requests, and Domains visited
+Top list filter – a summary of top Countries, IP Addresses, Requests, and Domains visited.

 Analytics